Time to qualify

 The BCITO manages apprenticeships for aspiring architectural aluminium joiners.
 In your apprenticeship you will be working towards one of the following qualifications:

-- National Certificate in Architectural Aluminium Joinery: Assembly & Glazing with Cutting & Machining Level 3
+- New Zealand Certificate in Architectural Aluminium Joinery: Machining and Fabrication Level 3

-- National Certificate in Architectural Aluminium Joinery: Installation Level 4
+- New Zealand Certificate in Architectural Aluminium Joinery: Installer with Repairs and Maintenance Level 4

-- National Certificate in Architectural Aluminium Joinery: Quotation & Special Aluminium Joinery Level 4
+- New Zealand Certificate in Architectural Aluminium Joinery: Estimator Level 4

 You’ll work under an experienced architectural aluminium joiner who'll provide on-job coaching and support throughout your apprenticeship.
 You’ll also receive the guidance of a BCITO training advisor.